Xv-yn/COMP2017/Lecture_1_Intro_to_C_and_Memory.md

 As such, in theory, we do have a "large" amount of memory.
 By re-assigning and re-organizing memory that is currently being used and not used (done by the Operating System), it allows for a more efficient use of the Physical Memory.
 Note that each program is 'not aware' of this 'juggling' of memory and is run as needed.
 The Operating System is what 'juggles' the memory.

 It is important to note that the Physical Memory does not store the data we intend, but rather, addresses (linked) to that data.
-This means that somewhere inside the compilation pipeline (where the program is traslated into machine code/code that the computer reads), when we compile the `int x = 8` (Programming Language), we get an address, for example, `0x2048, 8;` (Assembly Language, linking the data `8` to the address).
+This means that somewhere inside the compilation pipeline (where the program is traslated into machine code/code that the computer reads), when we compile the `int x = 8` (Programming Language), we get an address, for example, `0x2048, 8;` (Assembly Language, linking the data `8` to the address `0x2048`).

 Virtual Memory is generally structed in the same way for almost all programmes because its much easier to recognize.
 There are many other divisions of memory, but he 4 main ones are as follows.